SunOS-Linux/SunOS-Installer/README.md

 ## Setup Boot and Arch ISO on USB key

-First, setup the boot USB, boot arch live iso, and run the `preinstall.sh` from terminal sinc Sun/OS is based from Arch Linux.
+First, setup the boot USB, boot arch live iso, and run the `preinstall.sh` from terminal since Sun/OS is based from Arch Linux.

 ### Arch Live ISO (Pre-Install)